SATYAJEET2002/COMMUNICATION-TRACKER/README.md

 Calendar View: View communication events and schedules in a calendar format.
 Company Management (Admin): Admin features to add and manage companies.

-Responsive Design: Fully responsive layout, optimized for both desktop and mobile views.
+Responsive Design: Fully responsive layout, optimized for desktop.
 GitHub Pages Deployment: Automatically deployed to GitHub Pages.

 Technologies Used